Before or during technology review:

 - Other (attach vendor response)

-Note: Depending on other request factors, products for which the vendor provides no accessibility information may receive “Not Recommended” status.
-If the vendor is unable to fulfill the request, please contact the IT Accessibility Coordinator.
+Note: Depending on other request factors, products for which the vendor provides no accessibility information, or which have known accessibility issues may receive “Not Recommended” status.

 Interpreting the VPAT/ACR

 - As part of the Technology Review Process, the IT Accessibility Coordinator will review the VPAT/ACR

 - Any accessibility deficits disclosed by the VPAT/ACR will be documented for the requestor